willianchu/willianchu/README.md

 ## Hello World!
 I'm Willian Chu! 🍁Vancouver

 After years of working in retail sales, I was always excited about solving IT issues.
 I realized that I really like to identify patterns and solve problems.
-As a Full-Stack Web Developer, I feel like I'm doing what my being was designed to be.
+I feel like I'm doing what my being was designed to be.
 I love programming, the logic of things, putting things together and making unique poetry.
 Today I'm working as full stack webdeveloper.